 Session lock

-Secure session locking with arbitrary graphics
+secure session locking with arbitrary graphics

 This protocol allows for a privileged Wayland client to lock the session and display arbitrary graphics while the session is locked.